Vietnam.vn - Nền tảng quảng bá Việt Nam

 Prevent premature aging

-Due to its high levels of vitamin E and vitamin A, nutrients that act as antioxidants, mustard can keep skin firm and younger, in addition to preventing premature aging, as it works by counteracting the effects of free radicals in cells.
+Due to its high amount of vitamin E and vitamin A, nutrients that have antioxidant properties, mustard can keep skin firm and younger, in addition to preventing premature aging, as it works by counteracting the effects of free radicals in cells.

-In addition, mustard seeds are rich in omega 9, which increases the absorption of vitamins A and E, which is beneficial for their effects on the skin.
+Additionally, mustard seeds are rich in omega 9, which increases the absorption of vitamins A and E, which are beneficial for their effects on the skin.

 Reduce the risk of cardiovascular disease